 - Hazard Factor – The hazard factor represents the degree of risk caused by the use, processing, or storage of hazard materials with a building.
 The hazard factor reflects the need for larger and/or more specialized effective response forces.
 Hazard factors are determined from use and risk classifications found in the National Fire Protection Association (NFPA) Standard 13 (Standards for the Installation of Sprinkler Systems), and are applicable to commercial properties only.

 - a.
 A 30% increase when products or uses with high combustibility or high rates of heat release are present.

 - b.
 A 40% increase when products or uses with high quantities of flammable, combustible or hazardous materials are present.

-- No surcharge will be assessed on light and ordinary hazards.
+- No surcharge will be assessed on light hazards.